 Doubanjiang or chilli oil

-Doubanjiang is a spicy Chinese bean paste that brings a slightly sweet umami flavour as well as heat.
-You may need to buy it online or from an Asian grocery store.
-You can substitute it with Chinese chilli oil.
+Doubanjiang is a spicy Chinese bean paste that brings a slightly sweet umami flavor as well as heat.
+You can find it in Asian grocery stores or buy online.
+You can substitute it with chili paste or Chinese chili oil.